SteveyPugs/fixy/README.md

 - width (Required) | Length of Fixed Section
 - padding_position (Optional.
 Default: "start") | Where padding should start ("start" or "end")
 - padding_symbol (Optional.
 Default: space " ") | What empty space should be padded with (any symbol, letter or number)
+- padding_symbol (Optional.
+Default: space " ") | What empty space should be padded with (any symbol, letter or number)
+- preprocess (Optional.
+Default: null) | What preprocessing should be enacted on respective values prior to padding.
 - level (Required if Multi Level) | Level Map Name

 ###### example object with level mapping